 The Defense Logistics Agency (DLA) is the Department of Defense’s combat logistics support agency.
 Defense Logistics Agency Susquehanna, located in New Cumberland, Pennsylvania and operating as a tenant of the Naval Support Activity in Mechanicsburg employs more than five thousand DoD employees, contractors, and military members.

-Find information about DLA Susquehanna including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about DLA Susquehanna including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units